 - Soft drinks and beverages that contain caffeine are not permitted.

 - Food Allergies – Nut Free Facility.
-Parents are required not to send in any foods that may contain even a trace of nuts or seeds, or manufactured in such a facility.
+Parents are required not to send in any foods that may contain even a trace of nuts, or manufactured in such a facility.
 Teachers are required to remove any food that is suspicious.

 - Sending in Food to the Classroom – In general, we try to limit “treats” coming into CCA, primarily because of allergies and medical conditions.
 Please always check with your child’s teacher before preparing anything.